-To provide a high quality clinical psychology service in the assessment and treatment of clients with an intellectual disability and complex offending and behavioural needs.
+To provide a high quality clinical psychology service in the assessment and treatment of clients with an intellectual disability and mental health needs & complex offending and behavioural needs.
 Key tasks undertaken by the clinical psychologist include:

-- Assessment, formulation and treatment of clients on an individual and group basis. - Consultation to other team members about the day-to-day management of clients. - The provision of expert advice and assistance to multidisciplinary team members on complex casework matters. - Cognitive, psychometric and neuropsychological assessment. - Development and implementation of group-based psychological interventions and - programs. - The provision of supervised training to clinical psychology students. - The provision of clinical supervision to other clinicians. - Liaison with government and non-government organisations. - Research and maintenance of knowledge of current and emerging trends and practices concerning clinical psychology, mental health and intellectual disability. - Contributing to strategic, clinical and operational planning and key decision making processes for the service.
+- Assessment, formulation and treatment of clients on an individual and group basis. - Consultation to other team members about the day-to-day management of clients. - The provision of expert advice and assistance to multidisciplinary team members on complex casework matters. - Cognitive, psychometric and neuropsychological assessment. - The provision of supervised training to clinical psychology students. - The provision of clinical supervision to other clinicians. - Liaison with government and non-government organisations. - Research and maintenance of knowledge of current and emerging trends and practices concerning clinical psychology, mental health and intellectual disability. - Contributing to strategic, clinical and operational planning and key decision making processes for the service.